 The City of Beacon Housing Authority

-The City of Beacon Housing Authority is a Public Housing Agency in Beacon, New York that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 18th, 2020, The City of Beacon Housing Authority has 1 waiting lists that are open now or opening soon.
+The City of Beacon Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of August 13th, 2020, The City of Beacon Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 The City of Beacon Housing Authority serves Beacon.

 | Public Housing

 ||Open Until Further Notice

 Open The City of Beacon Housing Authority Waiting Lists

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 The City of Beacon Housing Authority Phone: (845) 831-1289.